 Almost one hundred years later an exciting breakthrough occurred in 1993.
 Stanford lecturer and chemist, Morris Eisenberg created a new electrolyte that solved the problems that bedeviled Edison and enables a significant increase in the NiZn battery cycle life.
 Eisenberg’s company, Next Century Power, failed but his electrolyte became the core technology for a new startup company called PowerGenix.

-PowerGenix Founder, Jeff Phillips advances Eisenberg’s work, becoming the first to finally commercialize NiZn batteries.
-Phillips used Eisenberg’s concepts to develop a NiZn technology with improved energy and power density that could be manufactured on modern high speed manufacturing equipment.
-By leveraging the positive electrode technology from nickel-metal hydride batteries and the separator advances made in lithium-ion batteries, the Edison technology could finally compete with the performance of the latest lithium-ion batteries.
+PowerGenix Founder Jeff Phillips advanced Eisenberg’s work and become the first company to commercialize NiZn batteries.
+Phillips used Eisenberg’s concepts to develop a NiZn technology with improved energy and power density that can be manufactured on modern high-speed manufacturing equipment.
+By leveraging the positive electrode technology from nickel-metal hydride batteries and the separator advances made for lithium-ion batteries, the Edison technology could finally compete with the performance of any battery technology, including the latest lithium-ion batteries.